Building wetland habitat in the Grand Valley keeps local birders connected to the Central Flyway.

 Migrating is hard work.
 Birds need stopover habitat to rest and food to refuel.
 Wetlands provide both but are in short supply in the Grand Valley — a massive Colorado River lowland that encompasses Palisade, Grand Junction, and Fruita, Colorado.

 That’s a big deal, since the Grand Valley is on the western edge of the Central Flyway.
 This flyway is a major migration corridor that ushers birds from from South America to Canada in the spring and back again come winter.
 It’s important to preserve and improve habitat along the route to protect what’s left of North America’s bird populations.

 Historically, the Colorado River provided plenty of habitat to support migrating birds like the American avocet and long-billed dowitcher.
 But droughts, diversions, and flow management shifts slowly reduced these habitats.
 The Audubon project offsets these losses while providing bird watching opportunities in the heart of Grand Junction.
 The property is open to the public, adjacent to a popular state park, and features a well-used walking and biking path.

-Emergent wetlands are an important part of a healthy Grand Valley landscape.
-When mixed among riparian forests, they create a patchwork of habitat types that fulfill wildlife’s food and shelter needs.
+Recreating emergent wetlands in the Grand Valley will create a healthier, more biodiverse landscape.
+When mixed among riparian forests, these wetlands create a patchwork of habitat types that fulfill wildlife’s food and shelter needs.

 “…nearly 300 bird species have used the lowland riparian vegetation in the Grand Valley over the last 15 years, including nearly 70 breeding species and over 70 wintering species.”

 Leveraging Expertise: Ducks Unlimited and RiversEdge West

-Building and maintaining this system will take more work, dedication and funding.
+Building and maintaining this system will take more work, dedication, and funding.
 The Grand Valley Audubon Society is wisely leveraging their resources to make it happen.

 The project is also supported by Colorado Parks and Wildlife’s Wetlands for Wildlife Program.